 I stepped up on the front step of the News Store and then I turned to look again at the burned plot of land across the street, and the massive safe, remembering the events of the morning.

 "The big question," Mickey said over my shoulder, bringing me back to the here and now, "is taxes."
 I turned.
-"Some people have the hope–" He shrugged his disdain for this opinion. "–that all the town's tax records were burned up and nobody will have to pay any taxes this year."
+"Some people have the hope–" He shrugged his disdain for this opinion. "–that all the town's tax records were burned up in the fire and nobody will have to pay any taxes this year."

 I shrugged, too, indicating my tacit agreement that this was not how the world worked.